 - Lift your presser foot using the presser foot lifter.

 - Then, release the presser foot.

 - Use a screwdriver to remove your presser foot holder from the presser bar by turning the thumb screw counter-clockwise.
 Whatever you do, do NOT use force on the thumb screw!
 You don’t want to strip its threading.

 - Align the hole on your screw-on presser foot with the hole on your presser bar.
 Now, tighten the thumb screw by turning it clockwise.

 Pro tip: A magnetized screwdriver has a magnetized tip that is drawn irresistibly to the screw like a new lover.
-See how the thumb screw and the screwdriver are all over each other in the image above.
+In the image below, see how the thumb screw and the magnetic screwdriver stuck together like new lovers!
 No slipping and sliding drama, thank you very much.
 Trust me, you want one of these!

 When it comes to presser feet, the choices are endless.

 As you become the boss of your sewing machine, you will want to explore the wide, wild world of sewing machine presser feet.

 Because if there is a tedious sewing job that needs to be done, there is probably a presser foot for that.

 Life is the ultimate red carpet event.
 Dress for it!